poncardasm/poncardas-com/content/tools.md

 # Tools

-A hand-picked collection of my go-to tools for getting stuff done.
+A collection of my go-to tools for getting stuff done.
 They double as my personal bookmark stash.
 Hope you find ‘em as handy as I do!

 ## 🧰 Tech Support